SAP-archive/cloud-sample-spaceflight-hana/docs/consumeRemoteDataModel.md

     1. Firstly, this invokes the CDS compiler that transforms all the copied `.cds` files in the `db` folder into files suitable for building HANA database tables.
 (These files then appear in the `db/src/gen` folder)
     1. Secondly, the `reuseTableData` script is invoked to copy all the `.hdbtabledata` and `.csv` files from the `node_modules/spaceflight-model/db` directory into the local `db/src/gen` folder.

-The data model has now been fully copied into our project and is ready to be deployed to HANA.
+All the necessary data model files have been copied into our project and it is now ready to be deployed to HANA.

 Deployment to HANA is achieved by right-clicking on the `db/` folder name, and selecting Build -> Build